The first time I

 Seventeen years later, I

-happened to be sitting here at home on my couch one weekend,
+happened to be sitting here at home on my couch one weekend

 flipping through the program guide on the TV, desperate to